odin-the-ruler/Octomod/Readme.md

 5. Create a `.env` file in the root directory with your API credentials.
 6. Run the project by clicking the "Run" button in Replit.

+Alternatively, you can access the project on Replit by visiting the following link: [Octomod on Replit](https://replit.com/@darkiadev/Octomod?s=app)

 ## How to Use

 1. Start the bot by running the project locally, hosting it on a server, or running it on Replit.